Ernest1338/CMicroWeb/README.md

 Bodged together in a afternoon.

-I don't even know what most of the code in the `httpserver.h` file does.
+I don't even know what most of the code in the `cmicroweb.h` file does.